Mohamed-a591/StoreFront-Advanced-FWD/README.md

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `npm` in your terminal at the project root.

+The app is a simple store Restful Api to manage orders, products, and users.

 ### Main technologies used at the project
 - Express - Nodejs
 - Jasmine for unit testing